pytorch/text/docs/source/datasets.rst

         use-cases.
       - The shuffling seed is the same across all workers.
 You might need to call ``torch.utils.data.graph_settings.apply_shuffle_seed(dp, rng)``
-      - The suffling seed is different across epochs.
+      - The shuffling seed is different across epochs.
       - The rest of the RNG (typically used for transformations) is **different** across workers, for maximal entropy and optimal accuracy.